 - Or add dry ginger for gingerbread pancakes.

 - Whole wheat pastry flour (or a mix of regular whole wheat flour and all purpose flour.
+I really encourage you to try using all whole wheat pastry flour because it gives you tremendous flavor and nutrition.

 - Baking powder